MKastek/GCP-ACE-exam/virtural-private-cloud.md

 - Deny all incoming traffic from any source (IP address 0.0.0.0/0).

 Implied rules have priority 65535.
 You cannot delete and implied rule.

+### Load Balancers characteristics
+- Global vs Regional
+- External vs Internal
+- Traffic type (HTTP, TCP)

+Global load balancers are used when an application is globally distributed.

+Regional load balancers are used when an application is in a single region.

+**Global Load Balanacers**:
+- HTTP(S) (balances HTTP and HTTPS load across backend instances)
+- SSL Proxy  (terminates SSL/TLS connections - non-HTTPS traffic)
+- TCP Proxy (terminates TCP session at the load balancer and then forwards traffic to backend servers)

+**Regional Load Balancers**:
+- Internal TCP/UDP (balances TCP/UDP traffic on private networks hosting internal VMs)
+- Network TPC/UDP (balancing based on IP protocol, address and port)